blueprintChris/skybet-js-test/README.md

 ## Setup

-Ensure Docker, NodeJS (and optionally, Yarn) are all installed and running on your machine.
+Ensure Docker, NodeJS (and optionally Yarn) are all installed and running on your machine.

 1. Run `yarn` (or `npm install`).
 2. Run `docker-compose up -d`.